erickt420/FFXCutsceneRemover/README.md

 # FFXCutsceneRemover
 Cutscene skipping program for the Windows version of Final Fantasy X HD Remaster.
-Currently we are in the early stages of development.
-Most likely you will encounter issues or bugs.
-If so, please open an issue on GitHub or contact us in the modding channel of the [FFX Speedrun Discord](https://discord.gg/X3qXHWG).
+If you encounter any bugs or have any questions, please open an issue on GitHub or contact us in the modding channel of the [FFX Speedrun Discord](https://discord.gg/X3qXHWG).

 ### Usage:

-Ensure you have .NET Core 3.1 Runtime installed ([download here](https://dotnet.microsoft.com/download/dotnet/3.1/runtime))
+1. Ensure you have .NET Core 3.1 Runtime installed ([download here](https://dotnet.microsoft.com/download/dotnet/3.1/runtime))

+2. Download the latest release from the [relases page here](https://github.com/erickt420/FFXCutsceneRemover/releases)

+3. Extract all files from the zip into an empty folder

-Double click the exe, or execute FFXCutsceneRemover.exe from cmd.
+4. Double click FFXCutsceneRemover.exe

 ### Arguments:
 You can use multiple arguments by separating them with a space.